alexkolo/rag_nutrition_facts_blog/README.md

 ![Docker-Badge](https://img.shields.io/badge/Docker-2CA5E0?style=for-the-badge&logo=docker&logoColor=white)
 <!--- BADGES: END --->

-# Nutrition Insights with Dr. Greger's Digital Twin 🥦
+# Nutrify Your Life: A Science-Based Health & Lifestyle Companion 🥦

 ## A RAG-based Q&A chatbot

-This digital assistant, inspired by [Dr. Michael Greger & his team](https://nutritionfacts.org/team/) at [NutritionFacts.org](https://nutritionfacts.org/about/), was created to answer user questions about healthy eating and lifestyle choices.
-Drawing from [over 1,200 well-researched blog posts since 2011](https://nutritionfacts.org/blog/), it provides science-backed insights to help users live a healthier, more informed life.
+**Nutrify Your Life** is your personal digital assistant, inspired by the science-based expertise of [NutritionFacts.org](https://nutritionfacts.org/about/).
+Designed to answer your questions about healthy eating and lifestyle choices, this assistant draws from over 1,200 well-researched blog posts since 2011.
+Whether you're looking for nutrition tips or guidance on living a healthier life, it offers reliable, science-backed insights to help you live a healthier, more informed life.

-Start chatting with Dr. Greger's Digital Twin [here](https://dr-greger-blog-bot.streamlit.app/).
+Start chatting with the **Nutrify Your Life** companion [here](https://dr-greger-blog-bot.streamlit.app/).

 <!---
 <p align="center">